Degrees of glory: Hypothesized influence of Emanuel Swedenborg

 Some, including Mormon historian D. Michael Quinn, have argued that various parts of the plan of salvation were influenced in part by Emanuel Swedenborg's book Heaven and Hell.
-In Heaven and Hell, Swedenborg wrote that "[t]here are three heavens" that are "entirely distinct from each other."
+In Heaven and Hell, Swedenborg wrote that "there are three heavens" that are "entirely distinct from each other".
 Swedenborg called the highest heaven "the Celestial Kingdom", although this was already a common term for heaven before Swedenborg's writings.
 He also stated that "The Lord is seen as a sun by those who are in His celestial kingdom, where love to Him reigns, and as a moon by those who are in His spiritual kingdom, where charity to the neighbor and faith reign".

 Swedenborgian writings were spread widely in New England in the early 1800s by Swedenborgian missionaries.
-In 1839 Smith met with a recent Latter Day Saint convert from Swedenborgianism, Edward Hunter, and told him, "Emanuel Swedenborg had a view of the world to come, but for daily food he perished."
+In 1839, Smith met with a recent Latter Day Saint convert from Swedenborgianism, Edward Hunter, and told him: "Emanuel Swedenborg had a view of the world to come, but for daily food he perished."
 Others, including Smith's biographer Richard Bushman have argued it is more likely that Smith and Swedenborg developed their ideas independently based on 1 Corinthians chapter 15 and 2 Corinthians 12:2.